 First, we’ll cover CCPCs (Canadian Controlled Private Corporations), and then public companies.
 This is because the tax rules are different.
-For those of you who don’t know, a CCPC, or Canadian Controlled Private Corporation, is a company that’s incorporated in Canada, whose shares are owned by Canadian residents, and it’s not listed on a stock exchange like the New York Stock Exchange or the Toronto Stock Exchange.
+For those of you who don’t know, a CCPC, or Canadian Controlled Private Corporation, is a company that’s incorporated in Canada, whose shares are owned by Canadian residents, and is not listed on a public stock exchange like the New York Stock Exchange or the Toronto Stock Exchange.

 Taxation of Stock Options for Employees in Canada in CCPCs:

 Let’s start off assuming that you work for a CCPC.
 The most common question that I get asked is, “Do I have to include anything in my income when I receive the stock options?”
-The answer is, no. You don’t have to include anything in your income when you:
+The short answer is, no. You don’t have to include anything in your income when you:

 • Enter into the stock option plan